maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 let trace = trace::Trace {
   steps: vec![
         Step {
-            from: dishonest_agent, to: openssl_server_agent,
+            agent: dishonest_agent,
             action: &ClientHelloSendAction::new()
         },
         Step {
-            from: dishonest_agent, to: openssl_server_agent,
+            agent: openssl_server_agent,
             action: &ServerHelloExpectAction::new()
         },
     ],
 };
 ```

-They can have different implementations of the TLS protocol and can be honest or dishonest.
-That means there are agents which follow the TLS specifications one some which don't.
 <!--
 TODO How do you implement agents that do not follow the spec?
 -->
 There are currently two different kinds of *Agents*.
-Firstly, a dishonest agent, which can craft arbitrary TLS messages and an OpenSSL agent, which uses OpenSSL to craft messages and respond to messages.
+Firstly, a dishonest agent, which can craft arbitrary TLS messages and do not need to follow the RFC spec.
+Remember the arbitrary $f$ which can perform computations not defined in any RFCs.

+Secondly, there are OpenSSL agents, which use OpenSSL to craft messages and respond to messages.

 The *TraceContext* contains a list of *VariableData*, of which each has a *type* and an *owner*. *Send Actions* consume *VariableData*, whereas *Expect Actions* produce *VariableData*. *VariableData* can also be produced by initiating a *TraceContext* with predefined *VariableData*. *VariableData* can contain data of various types.
 For example client and server extensions, cipher suits, session ids etc.